gearoenix/gearoenix/README.md

 ## Contribution

+- Donating to this project.
+- Promotion of this project.
+- Documentation.
 - Test coverage is not very well and I don't have time for it, if you want to contribute in it this is the best place you can start.
+- Documentation.
 - 3D content development.
-- Promotion of this project.
-- Donating to this project.

 ## License